aslesar2015/AFC-Klipper-Add-On/AFC_ACE_IMPLEMENTATION_NOTES.md

    - **If using tension assist in Passive mode:**
      - Selector moves to FREE position (filament can move freely)
    - **If no tension assist:**
-     - Selector can stay in LOAD or move to FREE
+     - Selector can stay in UNLOAD or move to FREE

 7. **Loading Complete**
    - Filament is loaded into lane's buffer zone (20mm before hub)